Diversity and inclusion are no longer just nice to have, or boxes to tick in an annual report – they’re crucial for success.

 “I want to live in a world where we don’t have such low expectations of disabled people that we are congratulated for getting out of bed and remembering our own names in the morning.
 I want to live in a world where we value genuine achievement for disabled people…”

-A useful list
+A useful language guide

 Talking about age

 When referring to age groups, use inclusive and accurate terms that are appropriate for the context.

 The Style manual prescribes that ‘older people’ is generally appropriate, but ‘old’ is a relative term so you should use it with care.
 Also be careful with ‘senior’ as readers might think you’re referring to a more hierarchical meaning, as in ‘senior executive’, rather than an age group.

 If you’re referring to a specific age group, it may be best to simply define it – for example “Older people (defined here as those aged 50 and older) are …”